leonardomso/react-bolt/README.md

 ## Introduction

-This repository was created with the intention of helping developers master their concepts in JavaScript.
-It is not a requirement, but a guide for future studies.
-It is based on an article written by [Stephen Curtis](https://twitter.com/stephenthecurt) and you can read it [here](https://medium.com/@stephenthecurt/33-fundamentals-every-javascript-developer-should-know-13dd720a90d1).
-Feel free to contribute.
+This boilerplate contains all you need to start your next React.js project.
+Simple, robust, well-organized, all you need to do is clone, install and you're ready to start.

 ## Features

 This boilerplate features all the latest tools and practices in the industry.

-- _React_ - 16.5,
+- _React_ - 16.5
 - _State_ - Redux
-- _Babel_ - ES6, ESNext, Airbnb and React/Recommended config
+- _Babel_ - ES6, Airbnb & React/Recommended config
-- _Webpack_ - Hot Reloading, Code Splitting, Optimized Prod Build and more
+- _Webpack_ - Hot Reloading, Code Splitting, Optimized Build
 - _Tests_ - Jest, React Testing Library & Cypress  = :heart:
 - _Lint_ - ESlint

-## Getting stared
+## Getting started

 1. Clone this repo using `https://github.com/leonardomso/react-bolt.git`
 2. Move to the appropriate directory: `cd react-bolt`.<br />